Sanders Lane Bridge Works

 • Demolition of bridge: Complete

-• Construction of new footpath: Scheduled to start early-September 2025
+• Construction of new footpath: Complete

-• Lighting installation: Scheduled to start early-October 2025
+• Lighting installation: Complete

 Photo Gallery